dzekelid/documents/_listings/datumbox/openapi.md

 consumes:
 - application/json
 paths:
-  /DocumentSimilarity.json:
+  /AdultContentDetection.json:
     post:
-      summary: Estimates the similarity between 2 Documents
+      summary: Classifies the Document as adult or noadult
-      description: The Document Similarity function estimates the degree of similarity between two documents.
-It can be used to detect duplicate webpages or detect plagiarism.
+      description: The Adult Content Detection function classifies the documents as adult or noadult based on their context.
+It can be used to detect whether a document contains content unsuitable for minors.
-      operationId: DocumentSimilarity
+      operationId: AdultContentDetection
-      x-api-path-slug: documentsimilarity-json-post
+      x-api-path-slug: adultcontentdetection-json-post
       parameters:
       - in: formData
-        name: copy
-        description: The second text
-      - in: formData
-        name: original
+        name: text
-        description: The first text
+        description: The text that you want to analyze
       responses:
         200:
           description: OK
       tags:
+      - Adult Content
-      - DocumentsSimilarity
+      - Detection
 ---